caffieneblud/library-management-system/README.md

 # library Management System

-This project is an enhanced version of a basic Library Management System developed in class.
-The system has been improved to use more efficient data handling and includes additional real-world library features such as book issuing, return tracking, and fine calculation.
+*This project is an enhanced version of a basic Library Management System developed in class.
+The system has been improved to use more efficient data handling and includes additional real-world library features such as book issuing, return tracking, and fine calculation.*

 ## Project Objectives
-Modify the existing system to use a dictionary for managing book records Improve user interaction and output clarity
+* the existing system to use a dictionary for managing book records Improve user interaction and output clarity
-Implement practical library operations like issuing and returning books
+Implement practical library operations like issuing and returning books *
 ## Features
 Book Management
 Store and manage book records using dictionaries